stevensblueprint/blueprint_website/DOCS.md

 There are several markdown (.md) files at the root of the `src` directory.
 These files are used to define the content of the website.
 We have abstracted most of the written content into these files to make it easier to make content updates (as opposed to going through the .jsx components). ***Adhere to this pattern if creating new pages.***

-# Maitnenance + Making Changes
+# Maintenance + Making Changes

+### Issues

+If you find any issues with the website, please create an issue on the repository and notify a member of the Website Team.
+Include a description of the issue and any relevant screenshots or links.
+We will review the issue and assign it to a member of the Website Team for resolution.

+Current issues are tracked on the [Blueprint Website Project Board](https://github.com/orgs/stevensblueprint/projects/23/views/1)

 ### Blog Changes

 Our Blog is where we share our experiences, insights, and updates about our work with non-profit organizations.
-Stay informed about the latest news, events, and project highlights by visiting this section regularly.
 We encourage club members to contribute to the blog and share their knowledge and experiences.
+Please consult with the Website Team before writing your blog post to ensure it aligns with our organization.

 To create a new blog post, follow these steps: